 Can you tell us a bit about WIR MACHEN DAS and Writing On?

-Caroline Assad: The organization WIR MACHEN DAS was founded in 2015 by a group of 100 women in the arts and cultural scene, after the so-called Syrian “Refugee Crisis” in Germany.
+Caroline Assad: The organization WIR MACHEN DAS was founded in 2015 by a group of 100 women in the arts and cultural scene.
 I personally came to the organization one year ago, in June 2018, and am the executive manager of the organization.
 We have many different projects, and the literature project “Writing On” is one of them.

-The idea of the literature project came from Annika Reich, one of the founders of the group — she was in contact with a lot of Arab writers and poets.
+The idea of the literature project came from Annika Reich and Dr. Ines Kappert, the founders of the project, they were in contact with a lot of Arab writers and poets.
 When they came to Berlin, she asked them how she could help, and they said that the most important thing was to continue their profession.
 This is why “Writing On” is the name of the project — we give these writers a platform to get published and to be read.
 We have a group of German and Arab author tandems: each Arab author or poet is partnered with a German one, and they both collaborate together and create texts together.
 They translate back and forth.
 And, through this collaboration, it is a lot easier for many to gain entry into the German literature scene and get book contracts.

 One of the first levels of impact is that, hopefully, authors get to continue writing here and to get good contracts and continue their profession.
 We want them to write about whatever they want to write about, and not feel pressure to write about their experience with conflict.
 This is one of the things that was very difficult to fight against, and is still very difficult to fight against.
 Because a lot of people come to the literature [of Syrian writers] through the lens of events, and they’re expecting to hear a certain story.
 Even on panels, a lot of moderators ask these kinds of questions like, “How did you come here?”, which they would never ask a German author.
 So I think this is one of the biggest challenges: that audiences and certain agencies or book contracts are expecting a certain narrative.
 But I mean, a lot of the authors that we work with are really successful now on their own.
 Ramy al-Asheq for example — he totally managed to shift the game and create his own space and decide what he wants to write about.
 So yes, this first level of impact, of preserving the livelihood of writers, is easier to achieve.